Log analysis on iOS/macOS/visionOS

 | Player | macOS | ~/Library/Logs/Company Name/Product Name/Player.log |

-Editor logs can also be opened via the Open Editor Log command in the top-right menu of the Console window.
+The Editor log can also be opened via the Open Editor Log command in the Console window's top-right menu.

 Understanding logs

-When analyzing errors, it is often necessary to clarify the conditions under which the error occurred, such as the called function, parameters, and related states.
+When analyzing errors, it is often necessary to clarify the conditions under which the error occurred, such as the called function, parameters, and related state.

 Notes for feedback